 - Everworld: The first time that David finds himself back in the normal world (for more than ten seconds) involves waking up in his own bed.
 He throws off the covers in surprise and informs us that he has "nothing on"—meaning that he didn't physically return from Everworld, but also that his "real world"-self apparently doesn't wear pajamas.

 - Miyax of Julie of the Wolves sleeps this way, undressing completely before climbing into her sleeping sack at night.
 This goes badly for her late in the story when the wolf Jello steals her pack as she's waking up, leading Julie to briefly (and unsuccessfully) chase him in her skin.

 - Lizzy and Diesel: Diesel sleeps naked, which fuels the Unresolved Sexual Tension between him and Lizzy when he stays at her house.

 - In The Name of the Wind, Kvothe discovers Fela sleeps in the nude when he calls upon her in her dorm room late one night, only for her to drowsily answer the door with only a Modesty Bedsheet barely covering her.
 He struggles with the urge to gawk openly.

-- In Nineteen Eighty Four, Winston sleeps this way because "members of the Outer Party receive only three thousand clothing coupons annually, and a suit of pajamas was six hundred."
+- In 1984, Winston sleeps this way because "members of the Outer Party receive only three thousand clothing coupons annually, and a suit of pajamas was six hundred."